Algebraic traversable wormholes: Algebraic traversable wormholes

 \section{Algebraic traversable wormholes}

 We consider the canonical ensemble, the thermofield double state described in the section \ref{sec:trave}.
 We use single trace operators in CFT$_{1}$ with no explicit factors of $N$, to construct a set of operators $\mathcal{M}$ by taking bounded function of their $O(1)$ sum of $O(1)$ products.
-We have not taken the large $N$ limit and in particular, we fix $N$ to be a very large but finite number.
-If an operator in our set is constructed out of a product of $k$ single trace operators, then $k$ is much less than $N^{2}$.
+We have not taken the large $N$ limit and in particular, we take $N$ to be a very large but finite number.
+If an operator in our set is constructed out of a product of $k$ single trace operators, then $k$ is much less than $N^{2}$ for large enough $N$ since it's $O(1)$.
 As would be expected the Hamiltonian will not be an element of this set since it includes explicit factor of $N^{2}$.
-However the difference of the first CFT and the second CFT Hamiltonians is a well defined operator in our set, in the sense that it will map operators in the our set to another operator in the set.
-We can construct the would be modular operator using these Hamiltonians as\footnote{This is indeed the modular operator for the algebra of operators in the full system},
+However the difference of the first CFT and the second CFT Hamiltonians generates a well defined unitary action on our set, in the sense that $e^{i(H_{1}-H_{2})}$ will map operators in our set to another operator in the set\footnote{An easy way to see this is by noting that the commutator of $H_{1}-H_{2}$ with any of the operator in our set is proportional to the derivative operator with respect to time acting on the same operator and thus also an element of the set.}.
+We can construct the would be modular operator using these Hamiltonians as\footnote{This is indeed the modular operator for the algebra of operators in the full system.},

 From now on we will take $\beta$ to be one.
 We can also consider the modular conjugation operator $J$ of the full system.
-This will map the set $\mathcal{M}$ to its commutant, i.e, the corresponding, similarly constructed set of operators in the second system, $\mathcal{M^{'}}$.
+This will map the set $\mathcal{M}$ to its `commutant', i.e, the corresponding, similarly constructed set of operators in the second system which we call $\mathcal{M^{'}} = J\mathcal{M}J$.